-Overspending on Baby Gear
+1. Overspending on Baby Gear

-As you’re setting up your new life with baby it can feel like buying everything brand-new is the only option, but that can be costly.
+As you’re setting up your new life with a baby, it can feel like buying everything brand-new is the only option, but that can be costly.
 You might consider taking advantage of used or gifted items.

 And if you have friends, family, or neighbors that already have children, they may be looking to unload some of the gear their children no longer use.
 Things like cribs, playpens, toys, books, and clothes are all great for passing down.

-Living Without a Safety Net
+2. Living Without a Safety Net

 Before you had children, maybe you cooked the majority of your meals at home, did all of the house cleaning weekly, prepped meals, and meticulously shopped for groceries to stay on budget.